 About Terri Bibby

-Terri Bibby started weaving over 30 years ago in Edmonton when the quilting class that she wanted to take was full – but there was a spot in a weaving class.
+Terri Bibby started weaving in the 1980’s in Edmonton when the quilting class that she wanted to take was full – but there was a spot in a weaving class.
 She jumped in and joined the Edmonton Weavers Guild and took the Master Weavers classes at Olds College.

 She moved to Salt Spring Island in 2004, hoping to do more weaving.
-Since first seeing SAORI weaving in 2005, Terri has immersed herself in the philosophy and practice of SAORI weaving.
+When she first saw SAORI weaving in 2005, Terri immersed herself in the philosophy and practice of SAORI weaving.
 There was no turning back.
 The freedom, the colour, the textures and the beautiful philosophy of SAORI was life-changing.

-Terri went on a trip to Japan in 2007 and met Misao Jo and the Jo family that carries on the philosophy of SAORI weaving and has now been back 7 times to continue to learn and be inspired.
+Terri went on a trip to Japan in 2007 and met Misao Jo and the Jo family that carries on the philosophy of SAORI weaving and went back 7 more times to continue to learn and be inspired.

 Terri Bibby is a SAORI freestyle weaver and designer.